Consider a contribution in appreciated securities.

-Make a bigger impact by donating long-term appreciated securities, including stock, bonds, and mutual funds, directly to the US Sailing Foundation.
-Instead of a cash donation or selling your appreciated securities and contributing the after-tax proceeds, transfer the securities directly to the US Sailing Foundation and you’ll automatically increase your gift and your tax deduction.
+Make a bigger impact by donating long-term appreciated securities, including stock, bonds and mutual funds, directly to the US Sailing Foundation.
+Instead of a cash donation or selling your appreciated securities and contributing the after-tax proceeds, transfer the securities directly to the US Sailing Foundation, and you’ll automatically increase your gift and your tax deduction.

 How does it work?

 It’s simple.
 When you donate stock to USSF, you’ll generally take a tax deduction for the full fair market value.
 And because you are donating stock, your contribution and tax deduction may instantly increase over 20%.
 Would you prefer to donate bonds or mutual funds?
 The same benefits apply.
-The US Sailing Foundation is a registered charity will most Donor Advised Funds.
+The US Sailing Foundation is a registered 501(c)(3) charity with most Donor Advised Funds.

 A larger gift and a larger deduction

-The Team sold the stock and reinvested the funds in top-level coaching for our nation’s Olympic sailing athletes – and I know for certain that more time-on-the water with medal-proven coaches is what it takes to win Gold.
+The Foundation sold the stock and reinvested the funds in top-level coaching for our nation’s Olympic sailing athletes – and I know for certain that more time-on-the water with medal-proven coaches is what it takes to win Gold.
 The stock contribution purchased 20% more coaching and it’s possible that could make the difference.